Transit police identify man accused of ‘terrorizing’ MBTA bus driver

-In a video shared by the department, the barefoot suspect can be seen approaching the moving bus then trying to pull the windshield wipers off.
+In a video shared by the department, the barefoot, 23-year-old suspect, who police referred to as a “coward,” can be seen approaching the moving bus near the intersection of Mount Auburn street and Coolidge Road in Cambridge then trying to pull on the front of the vehicle.

-Later, he is seen pulling his blue sedan in front of the bus and trying to force the doors open.
+Moments later, he is seen pulling his blue sedan into the bus’s path.
+He gets out and tries to force the bus doors open.

 Transit police said the man’s actions placed other drivers at risk as well.